From The History of Philosophy: A Short Survey

 Where are we to believe that these Eternal Truths [by which God created all things] exist, if not in the very mind of the Creator himself?
 Indeed, he saw nothing outside of him that could serve him as a model for what he wanted, and it would be sacrilegious to assume that he could.
 Suppose that these Eternal Truths of all things (whether created or yet to be created) are contained in the divine mind.
 Suppose also that there can be nothing in the divine mind that is not eternal and immutable.
 Suppose finally that it is these Eternal Truths of things that Plato calls “Forms”.
 It thus follows that not only do Eternal Forms exist, but that they are true because they are eternal, permanent in their form, and immutable.
 It is by participation in them that everything exists, in whatever way it exists.
 Now, the rational soul exists in all creatures, and it is close to God when it is pure.
 In the proportion in which it is united to Him by charity, it finds itself filled and illuminated by that intelligible light, by means of which it sees.
 It is not by the eyes of the body, but by that which is best in itself that it sees, namely, by its intelligence.
 When contemplating these reasons she enjoys great happiness.
 Moreover, as we have said, we call these Eternal Truths ideas, or Forms, or species, or reasons.
 People may name it as they choose, but it is only very few who can see the truth.

-Introduction: One of the main issues for philosophers during the Middle Ages the relation between faith and reason.
-Thomas Aquinas argued that reason can go a long way in establishing religious truths, such as the existence and nature of God, but faith in divine revelation still is required for establishing the more particular truths of Christianity.
+Introduction: On the topic of faith and reason, Thomas Aquinas argued that reason can go a long way in establishing religious truths, such as the existence and nature of God, but faith in divine revelation still is required for establishing the more particular truths of Christianity.
 In this selection, Aquinas explains the dual paths toward knowledge of God, the need for faith in addition to reason, and the compatibility of faith and reason.

 3. The truths that we confess concerning God fall under two categories.
 [First] some things that are true of God are beyond all the competence of human reason, such as that God is three and one.
 There are other things to which even human reason can attain, such as the existence and unity of God, which philosophers have proved to a demonstration under the guidance of the light of natural reason.
 It is clear that there are points of absolute intelligibility in God that are altogether beyond the compass of human reason. . . .
 Human understanding cannot go so far with its natural power as to grasp God’s substance, since, under the conditions of the present life, knowledge and understanding begin with the senses.
 Therefore, objects beyond the senses cannot be grasped by human understanding except so far as knowledge is gathered of them through the senses.
 But things of sense cannot lead our understanding to discover in them the essence of the divine substance, since they are effects inadequate to the power that caused them.
 Nevertheless [as to the second category] our understanding is thereby led to some knowledge of God, namely, of his existence and of other attributes that must necessarily be attributed to the first cause.
 There are, therefore, some points of intelligibility in God, accessible to human reason, and other points that altogether transcend the power of human reason.
 The same thing may be understood from consideration of degrees of intelligibility.
 Of two minds, one of which has a sharper insight into truth than the other, the higher mind understands much that the other cannot grasp at all. . . .
 Hence not all things that God understands in Himself can be grasped by the natural knowledge of an angel; nor is human reason competent to take in all that an angel understands of his own natural ability. . . .